InAbsencia/inabsentia.io/src/resume.md

 permalink: /resume/
 ---

-I have experience in a handful of various technologies and have used these to create different kinds of systems.
+I have experience in a variety of technologies and have used those to create various kinds of systems.
 If interested to know more or want to see my actual resume, don't hesitate to contact me through the <a href="https://iyyel.io/contact/">contact</a> page.
 {: style="text-align: justify;"}
-Below, a list of the most important points can be seen.
+Below is a list of the most important points regarding my experience.
 {: style="text-align: justify;"}
 <br>

 #### Education
 <hr>
-Bachelor in Engineering, Software Engineering.
+Bachelor in Engineering (BEng.), Software Engineering.
 (2016-2020) <br>
 Technical University of Denmark.
 {: style="text-align: justify;"}
 <br>